 Opportunities for undergraduate and graduate students (Honours, MSc and PhD) as well as postodocs are periodically available in my lab.
 I am looking for highly motivated individuals with a passion for marine ecology.
 I will certainly encourage those who so wish it to develop their own ideas/approaches, provided they fall within the scope of my research program.
 Otherwise, research projects in the following areas may be available.

-This may involve the study of various groups (corals, and other cnidarians, echinoderms, molluscs, etc.) that we can collect (preserved and live specimens) from bathyal depths (down to approx. 2000 m) in the Grand Banks and Labrador regions.
+This may involve the study of various groups (corals, and other cnidarians, echinoderms, molluscs, etc.) that we can collect (preserved and live specimens) from bathyal depths (down to approx. 2000 m) in the Grand Banks, Labrador and Nunavut regions.
 The focus is on reproductive ecology (including spawning and larval development), trophic ecology, including prey-predator interactions, and symbioses.
-Candidates may take part in sea-going expeditions and should have a desire to work with poorly known species.
+Candidates may take part in sea-going expeditions and should have a desire to work with poorly known species (in sometimes harsh conditions).

 Life-history strategies of benthic taxa